Much more than a

 (emotional intelligence & release work)

-that assist with the challenging times we are navigating.
+that assist with finding a state of peace in the challenging times we are navigating.

-Please wear warm comfortable clothing and bring a cushion and yoga mat.
+Please wear comfortable clothing and bring a cushion and yoga mat.

 (There are chairs provided, if you prefer.)